danieledurante/TESTsbm/Tutorial.md

 #[1] 260.4025
 ```

-As expected, in the above tests, the only one which fails to reject the null hypothesis is the one where the exogenous partition under analysis is the correct one `z_0`.
+As expected, in the above tests, the only one which does not favor the IRM is the one where the exogenous partition under analysis is the correct `z_0`.

-To confirm the above results, let us also obtain a **point estimate** [`memb_Z`] and **credible ball** for the community assignments under the IRM.
+To confirm the above results, let us also obtain a **point estimate** (`memb_Z`) and **credible ball** for the community assignments under the IRM.
 This is done by adapting the methods presented in [Wade and Ghahramani (2018)](https://projecteuclid.org/euclid.ba/1508378464) and implemented in the `R` package `mcclust.ext`.
 To apply these strategies we also require an estimate of the **co-clustering matrix**, whose generic element `c[v,u]` encodes the relative frequency of MCMC samples in which nodes `v` and `u` are in the same community.
 Such an estimate can be obtained via the function `pr_cc()` in the source code `TESTsbm.R`.

 Once the above quantities are available, we can check which exogenous partitions fall in the credible ball of the one obtained under the IRM.
-This is done by comparing the **variation of information [VI] distance** between `memb_Z` and a given exogenous partition with the one between `memb_Z` and the partition defining the bound of the credible ball.
+This is done by comparing the **variation of information (VI) distance** between `memb_Z` and a given exogenous partition with the one between `memb_Z` and the partition defining the bound of the credible ball.

 ``` r
 #------------------------------------------------------------------------------------------